Stephen Kalong Ningkan: Tackling communist insurgency

+Ningkan had a strong anti-communist stand during his tenure as chief minister.
 Sarawak United Peoples' Party (SUPP) was still an opposition party when Ningkan was in office.
 He had ordered the closure of several SUPP branches in Lundu, Sarikei and Jakar, citing infiltration of these branches by the communists.
 In August 1965, Singapore was separated from Malaysia.
 Stephen Yong Kuet Tze, the then SUPP secretary-general, proposed revising the terms of Sarawak's incorporation into Malaysia.
 Although there are valid questions about the legitimacy of the Constitution of Malaysia after Singapore was expelled, Yong's sentiments coincided with the communist objectives of seceding Sarawak from Malaysia.
 Such sentiment angered Ningkan, and he warned the party not to "echo any Communist slogan" or the government would act swiftly against the party.
 He also told SUPP not to make any suggestions "that will distract the people from our immediate goal of destroying internal communist subversion."

 During the administration of Ningkan, various anti-communist operations were conducted by Malaysian and British troops, and on 6 July 1965, Operation Hammer was started to resettle the Chinese living along the 10th to 25th mile along the Kuching-Serian road into a village fenced with barbed wire.
 A total of 50,000 Chinese were resettled.
 Operation Letterbox was also started to allow the Chinese in the resettled areas to fill in questionnaires providing information about the communist activities in the area.

+Opposition to national language policy

+On February 1966, Tunku Abdul Rahman visited Kapit and persudaded the Iban population there to accept the Malay language as the medium of communication.
+He also stressed that there is not much difference between the Malay language and the Iban language.
+In the 1966 presidential address to the UMNO party, Tunku Abdul Rahman stated the need for the Malay language as a unifying language of the federation and asserted that "the target date to make the national language as the official language of Sarawak had been agreed upon".

+However, Ningkan opposed the National Language and Education policies.
+He suggested to the Malaysian federal government that the introduction of the Malay language should be deferred from 1967 to 1973, which is a grace period of 10 years after the formation of Malaysia.
+Stephen Kalong Ningkan also mentioned that Sarawak had a grace period of 10 years after the formation of Malaysia to decide whether to adopt the Malay language as the official language of Sarawak.
+Tunku Abdul Rahman, then mentioned that Ningkan had a "hidden motive" although "90 percent of the Dayaks can speak this language (Malay) and less than 1 percent has a good knowledge of the English language."
+Tunku also stated that the Dayaks who wanted English as the permanent official language were influenced by the "British imperialists to separate Dayaks and Ibans from the Malay" and "Malaysia should not become a bastard nation" by adopting English as the official language.